precision-sustainable-ag/OpenCV_Competition2021/Automatic_Annotation/README.md

 # Semi-automatic annotation system

+## Instrcutions:

+1. After cloning the OpenCV_Competition2021 repo, `cd` into the Automatic_Annotation folder.
+2. In the command line, run the 'run.sh' file by type `bash run.sh`

+An "output" folder should be generated in your working directory of images

+---

 The BenchBotics semi-automatic annotation was designed to meet the data needs of training a convolutional neural network.
 The annotation system used images collected by the Oak-D sensor attached to our custom Bench Bot platform.

 ## Why